mbT-Infrastructure/docker-java/Readme.md

 # Docker image

-This Docker image contains a Java install.
+This Docker image contains a Java installation.

 ## Development